Fractional Topology in Interacting 1D Superconductors: DMRG

 \subsection{DMRG for two coupled wires}

-In the MPS language it is clear that the natural formulation of the DMRG method is in one spatial dimension.
-For (quasi-)two dimensional systems, such as the two coupled wires, this can be achieved by casting the (higher-dimensional) lattice into a $1$d chain.
+In the MPS language, it is clear that the natural formulation of the DMRG method is in one spatial dimension.
+For (quasi-)two-dimensional systems, such as the two coupled wires, this can be achieved by casting the (higher-dimensional) lattice into a $1$d chain.
 However, this may result in considerable changes, when previously nearest neighbours are now separated by two or more $1$d lattice sites.
 It is clear that this map is not unique, and can be chosen according to the microscopic details of the model.
 Considering both the interchain hopping $t_{\bot}$ and interaction $\sim g$, the following is a strategic choice to map the two coupled wires onto a single chain of length $2L$. \\

 As can be seen in figure \ref{fig:DMRG_path}, previously nearest neighbours are now next-nearest (red), and the interchain terms are nearest-neighbours (blue).
 This is particularly efficient for studying the effects of both $g$ and $t_{\bot}$ on the coupled wire systems.
-In the case of PBCs an additional link is added in exactly the same way.
-Due to the doubling of the chain length, the convergence slows down and the time and maximum link-dimension $D$ needed for a faithful approximation increases.
+In the case of PBCs, an additional link is added in the same way.
+Due to the doubling of the chain length, the convergence slows down and the time and maximum link dimension $D$ needed for a faithful approximation increases.
 This is exacerbated by adding PBCs, which limits our current investigation to $\sim 100$ sites per wire, whilst with OBCs we may achieve up to order $10^{3}$ sites.
-Particularly the critical phases, with their diverging correlation lengths, require both the longest run-times and highest link-dimensions, for a comparable GSE variance. \\
+Particularly the critical phases, with their diverging correlation lengths, require both the longest run times and highest link dimensions, for a comparable GSE variance. \\

-A subtlety which is easily overlooked is the issue of degenerate ground states, for example when symmetries are explicitly resolved.
-We found that the topological numbers $C$ and $\overline{C}$ are particularly sensitive to the explicit mixture $|GS\rangle = \alpha |GS,1\rangle + \beta |GS,2\rangle$ of both parity sectors $(P1,P2) = (0,1)$ and $(1,0)$.
+A subtlety that is easily overlooked is the issue of degenerate ground states, for example when symmetries are explicitly resolved.
+We found that the topological numbers $C$ and $\overline{C}$ are particularly sensitive to the explicit mixture $|GS\rangle = \alpha |GS,1\rangle + \beta |GS,2\rangle$ of both parity sectors $(P_{1},P_{2}) = (0,1)$ and $(1,0)$.
 It is thus important to resolve also the individual wires parities in DMRG.
-However, this will increase also the numerical resources and time it will take to resolve fully the physical GS. }